Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Conclusions

 \item The designed methodology has been tested on the \acrshort{qraft} field-line tracing package applied to outputs of the high-resolution \acrshort{mas} model.
 The results demonstrate that directions of the traced image features are accurate within approximately $\pm10^\circ$ of the \acrshort{pos}-projected magnetic field of the \acrshort{mas} model.
 This result provides confidence that the large scale magnetic geometry of the \acrshort{pos} projected coronal magnetic field can be measured via remote sensing techniques such as coronal segmentation.

-\item In addition to standard statistical metrics such as the average and median discrepancies between the segmented features and the coronal magnetic field, we developed a set of entropy-based metrics based on an in-depth analysis of the shape of the misalignment errors characterizing the segmented features.
-These entropy metrics provide important additional information about how performance profiles compare across different datasets using angular errors by measuring their similarity.
+\item In addition to standard statistical metrics such as the average and median \acrlong{angular difference}s between the segmented features and the coronal magnetic field, we developed a set of entropy-based metrics based on an in-depth analysis of the shape of the misalignment errors characterizing the segmented features.
+These entropy metrics provide important additional information about how performance profiles compare across different datasets by measuring their similarity.

 \item Using the designed ensemble of performance metrics, we evaluated the contribution of several types of errors to the total misalignment error.
-These errors included the errors resulting from image noise, feature-tracing errors, errors introduced by \acrshort{mhd} boundary conditions and first-principle physics included in the coronal model, etc.

-\item The introduced methodology has universal application and can be applied to a wide variety of coronal feature tracing methodologies and \acrshort{mhd} models.
+These errors included image noise, feature-tracing errors, errors introduced by \acrshort{mhd} boundary conditions and first-principle physics included in the coronal model, etc. \item The introduced methodology has universal application and can be applied to a wide variety of coronal feature tracing methodologies and \acrshort{mhd} models.
 This research has resulted in a data product available to the space weather community available at \citet{christopher_rura_2025_14921310}. \end{enumerate}